maroehler/industrial-rl/README.md

 # Results
 ## Embeddings of different tasks (Case Embeddings h)
-The siamese network is trained on 42 existing tasks and and the respective hyperparameter configurations.
+The siamese network is trained on 42 existing tasks and the respective hyperparameter configurations.

 <img src="./images/Case_Embeddings.png" width="600"/>